bitovi/academy/src/react-native/16-security-and-auth/security-and-auth.md

 Finally, in `Settings.js`:

 - Use the hooks from `AuthContext` to grab the `user` state, and `signIn` and `signOut` callbacks.
-- Implement a conditional to render the a button to Sign In or Sign Out based on the user's state.
+- Implement a conditional to render the a button to Sign In or Sign Out based on the user’s state.

 ### Solution 1